JRahmatiNL/PoolStageSimulator/Readme.md

 Visual Studio code => .Net Core Team Explorer

 # Initial goals
-There are multiple ways to keep track of tasks, but I will keep gaols here for now, since this project is still in a prototyping stage.
+There are multiple ways to keep track of tasks, but I will keep goals here for now, since this project is still in a prototyping stage.

 Tasks to accomplish:
 - A pool stage simulator that can simulate competitions where the strongest team often wins